Steps to Become a Forensic Psychologist in Arizona

 Salary and Employment Facts for Arizona Forensic Psychologists

 Becoming a forensic psychologist in Arizona can be quite lucrative.
-The average salary for a specialist in the field is $95,850 in Arizona.
+Forensic psychology salaries average $95,850 in Arizona.
 Depending on the type of practice that you have and where you work, the number may be even higher.

 Arizona Forensic Psychology in the News

 On January 8th of 2011, Jared Loughner went on a rampage in Tucson and killed sixteen people while wounding thirteen, including Congresswoman Gabrielle Giffords.
 Loughner pled guilty to 19 counts of murder and attempted murder and was sentenced to seven life sentences without parole plus 140 years on November 2012.
 Forensic psychologists on both sides of the case, working for the defense as well as the prosecution, attempted to substantiate or repudiate whether or not the suspect had a mental illness or was working at full mental capacity at the time of the shooting.
 After being diagnosed as a paranoid schizophrenic and, therefore, not competent to stand trial twice prior, Loughner was finally deemed competent to stand trial in August of 2012.